Loading...

 • This page is updated for DASA 2026 admissions (Academic Year 2026-27).

-• The seat allotment process, round structure, and candidate actions are based on previous years’ DASA procedures and are subject to change as per the official DASA 2026 Information Brochure.
+• The seat allotment process, round structure, and candidate actions described on this page are based on the official DASA 2026 Information Brochure (v1.2, 02 June 2026).

-• The coordinating institute for DASA 2026 is expected to be NIT Calicut, subject to final confirmation by the Ministry of Education.
+• The coordinating institute for DASA 2026 is the Indian Institute of Engineering Science and Technology, Shibpur (IIEST Shibpur), as officially notified by the Ministry of Education.

-• For specific queries related to seat allotment, candidates may contact the DASA Coordinating Institute through the official portal after the release of the brochure.
+• For specific queries related to seat allotment, candidates may contact the DASA 2026 Coordinating Institute (IIEST Shibpur) through the official portal (csab.nic.in).

 Our Support